jjvanzon/Circular-Language-Spec/4. Archive/2008-07-13 XX  Command As A Concept Brainstorm Texts.md

 With reference parameters, changes and consults can be at any depth.
 Any object indirectly links to any other object in the world, so passing an object as a parameter makes basically any other object around the world accessible to the command.
 So basically anything could be changed by a command.

-That used to be one argument in the claim, that automatic execution order is impossible, but help is on the way…
+That used to be one argument in the claim, that automatic execution order is impossible, but help is on the way...

 ##### Specific data unknown